Widespread misconduct in Banking Industry

 - Approach of banks to enforcement, management and monitoring of loans to businesses;

 - Extension of unfair contract terms legislation to small business contracts; and

 We urge owners and employees of small and medium businesses who have experienced unethical behaviour during interactions with financial services providers to make a submission to the Royal Commission.
 Employees of financial institutions (e.g. ANZ, Bank of Queensland, CBA, Westpac, Suncorp, NAB) who have witnessed unethical behaviour in relation to the topics above are also urged to make submissions.
 We strongly encourage anyone with useful information to come forward and to contribute to an inquiry that can assist in addressing widespread misconduct.

 The Royal Commission is only as effective as the submissions and evidence presented before it.
-Public submissions can be made using the online form found here.
+Public submissions have now closed.
 If the instance that you are called to give evidence before the Royal Commission, O’Brien Criminal and Civil Solicitors can assist you in the preparation of your statement.

 If you have potential evidence of financial sector misconduct or conduct that falls below community standards or expectations, O’Brien Criminal and Civil Solicitors can assist you in your liaison with the Royal Commission.
 Call us on (02) 9261 4281.